AKSingh18/BeatBox/README.md

 ## Synopsis

-BeatBox is not a box for musical beats.
+Beat Box is not a box for musical beats.
 It is a box that helps you beat people up.
 It does not help with the easy part, though: the part where you wave your arms around dangerously, bruising and hurting another human being.
 It helps with the hard part: yelling in a manner calculated to frighten your opponent into submission.